-The indemnity sought to confirm that Mr H was aware the investment was high risk, had taken his own advice, and would not hold Options responsible for any liability resulting from the investment.
-But the FSA's 2009 review said SIPP operators should, as an example of good practice, be: "Routinely identifying instances of execution-only clients who have signed disclaimers taking responsibility for investment decisions and gathering and analysing data regarding the aggregate volume of such business."
+The indemnities sought to confirm that Ms R was aware the investment was high risk, had taken her own advice, and would not hold Options responsible for any liability resulting from the investment.
+But the FSA's 2009 review said that SIPP operators should, as an example of good practice, be: "Routinely identifying instances of execution-only clients who have signed disclaimers taking responsibility for investment decisions and gathering and analysing data regarding the aggregate volume of such business."

-With this in mind, I think Options ought to have been cautious about accepting Mr H's application even though he had signed the indemnity.
+With this in mind, I think Options ought to have been cautious about accepting Ms R's application even though she had signed the indemnity.
 There was no evidence of any other regulated party (other than Options) being involved in this transaction.
-In these circumstances I think very little comfort could have been taken from the declaration stating that Mr H had taken his own advice and understood the risks (in relation to the investment).
+In these circumstances, I think very little comfort could have been taken from the declaration stating that Ms R had taken her own advice and understood the risks (in relation to the investment).

 Options had to act in a way that was consistent with the regulatory obligations that I've set out in this decision.
-In my view, Options was not treating Mr H fairly by asking him to sign an indemnity absolving Options of all responsibility, and relying on such an indemnity, when it ought to have known that Mr H's dealings with CL&P were putting him at significant risk.
+In my view, Options was not treating Ms R fairly by asking her to sign an indemnity absolving Options of all responsibility, and relying on such an indemnity, when it ought to have known that Ms R's dealings with CL&P were putting her at significant risk.

 In summary, Options did not comply with good industry practice, act with due skill, care and diligence, organise and control its affairs responsibly.
-Or treat Mr H fairly by accepting his application from CL&P, in the light of what it knew or ought to have known about CL&P before Mr H's application was received.
-And by proceeding in the light of what it knew or ought to have known about CL&P by the time the investment was made.
+Or treat Ms R fairly by accepting her application from CL&P in the light of what it knew, or ought to have known, about CL&P before her application was received.
+And by proceeding in the light of what it knew, or ought to have known, about CL&P by the time the investments were made.
 For all the reasons given, I'm satisfied that this is the fair and reasonable conclusion to reach.

-For the avoidance of doubt, I'm not making a finding that Options should have assessed the suitability of the investment or the SIPP for Mr H. I accept Options had no obligation to give advice to him, or otherwise ensure the suitability of a pension product or investment for him.
-My finding is not that Options should have concluded that the investment or SIPP was not suitable for Mr H. Rather, Options was able to accept or reject applications for business and I say that it should have rejected Mr H's application for a SIPP introduced by CL&P.
+For the avoidance of doubt, I'm not making a finding that Options should have assessed the suitability of the investment or the SIPP for Ms R. I accept Options had no obligation to give advice to her, or otherwise ensure the suitability of a pension product or investment for her.
+My finding is not that Options should have concluded that the investment or SIPP was not suitable for Ms R. Rather, Options was able to accept or reject applications for business and I say that it should have rejected her application for a SIPP introduced by CL&P.